LeePedersen/letterwheel/README.md

 ### NOTES
   * trying to get example chat app up and running so I can see how it works.
 Having config issues with cmake gem
   * starting to think I may need to do this just between two people to start off - will figure out how that'll work a little later
+  * Config issues were with virgil gem which is kinda what my whole thing is based on.
+Got them sorted out on my computer but not on epicodus computer